Collagen - IBS, Chron's & Ulcerative Colitis

 Collagen contains specific amino acids that have been associated with anti-inflammatory effects, such as glycine, proline and glutamine.
 These amino acids play a role in modulating the immune response and reducing inflammatory processes in the body, including the gut.

-Collagen also supports the health and integrity of our intestinal mucosa.
+Collagen also supports the health and integrity of our intestinal lining.
 The intestinal mucosa acts as a barrier between the contents of the digestive tract and the bloodstream.
 When the intestinal mucosa is compromised, it can lead to increased inflammation in the intestine.

 Collagen helps strengthen and repair the intestinal lining, reducing intestinal permeability or "leaky gut" and limiting the passage of harmful substances that can trigger inflammation.